 Artists of the Month

-Bev Yankwitt has had two abstract paintings, "Fantasia," and "Tapestry," accepted into the Art Alliance of Fort Myers' "All Florida Show."
+Bev Yankwitt has had two abstract paintings, "Fantasia," and "Tapestry," accepted into the Art Alliance of Fort Myers' "All Florida Show" held in March.
 Only 57 paintings out of 531 entries were juried in, and Bev was one of only 50 artists accepted.
-The show is on view from March 9 to 29.

 Joanne Stramara's watercolor painting.
 "Are We There Yet #2" won Second Place in the Professional Category at North Port Art Center's February "Life in the Pond" exhibit.